xyz347/x2struct/README.md

 - O: Optional.
 Corresponding to M
 - I: Inheritance.
 If has base class and base class defined XTOSTRUCT, use I to include the base class. [example](test/inheritance.cpp)
 - B: For bit field, optional
+- C: Load conditional. load one object from array.

 ***
 Conditional decode can be done with XTOSTRUCT_CONDITION/XTOSTRUCT_CONDITION_EQ.